Skip to content

 Zagursky believes “Avoidance of cephalosporins, when they are the drug of choice in a penicillin-allergic individual, results in significant morbidity that outweighs the low risk of anaphylaxis.
 We conclude that there is ample evidence to allow the safe use of cephalosporins in patients with isolated confirmed penicillin or amoxicillin allergy”17

 Studies have found the risk of crossover between penicillin/cephalosporin reactions is <1%, so using cephalosporins as a first line is safe.
 If the child also has cephalosporin sensitivity, they may need a carbapenem like meropenem.
-Later, please think about referring these children to your local allergy service for penicillin or cephalosporin de-labelling, which entails having an antibiotic challenge under controlled, safe circumstances.
+Later, please consider referring these children to your local allergy service for penicillin or cephalosporin de-labelling, which entails having an antibiotic challenge under controlled, safe circumstances.

 Moving on… antibiotics in immunocompromised children